eduvpn/documentation/UPGRADE_1_TO_2.md

-# From 1.0 to 2.0
+# Upgrade from 1.0 to 2.0

-This post describes how to "upgrade" your 1.0 server to 2.0.
+This document describes how to "upgrade" your 1.0 server to 2.0.
 I wrote "upgrade" as there is no way to automatically upgrade your server to 2.0.
 The reason for this is the extensive changes during the lifetime of 1.0.
 Therefore, there are many different "deployments" out there in various stages.
 As we needed to break compatibility for client configurations anyway as we removed some legacy OpenVPN configuration options and changed the OAuth token format we didn't bother handling the upgrade scenario.
 This also means that all current users will need to download a new configuration and configure their device.
-If they are using the Let's Connect! or eduVPN [apps](apps.html) this will be handled
+If they are using the Let's Connect! or eduVPN apps this will be handled
 automatically: only a new authentication/authorization will be triggered.

-The way we approach an "upgrade" now consists of these steps:
+The way we approach an "upgrade" consists of these steps:

 1. Create a backup of relevant configuration files;
-2. Reset your VPN server or remove the 1.0 software, configuration and data;
+2. Reset your VPN server _or_ remove the 1.0 software, configuration and data;
 3. Run the `deploy_${DIST}.sh` 2.0 script;
-4. Merge the old configuration with the new configuration.
+4. (Optionally) manually merge the old configuration with the new configuration.

 ## Backup

-A few files are "nice to keep" as they may help you configure your 2.0 server if you don't remember all the details of the changes you made during the 1.0 installation.
+A few files are interesting to keep as they may help you configure your 2.0 server if you don't remember all the details of the changes you made during the 1.0 installation.

 - `/etc/vpn-user-portal/default/config.php`
 - `/etc/vpn-admin-portal/default/config.php`